 A savings account is often considered a go-to option for savings and accessibility.
 It generates a definite interest periodically and allows you to deposit and withdraw your funds with ease.
 For the short term, this is a sound route to consider, but over time, your money starts losing value because interest rates cannot keep up with inflation rates.
 Effectively, savings accounts are not as risk-free as they seem.
 Inflation rates may also differ depending on the country you live in, so even if you earn well, your savings may not generate wealth.

-To counter this, it is best to save in a country with a low inflation rate, in a currency that you regularly use, and for the relatively short term.
+To counter this, saving in a country with a low inflation rate, in a currency you regularly use, and for the relatively short term is best.

 Saving is not the only option to consider.
 Many expats actively invest their money as well.
 Investing can be done in two broad manners:

 1. Regular Savings & Investments

 Regular savings & investments: You invest a certain amount across assets every month or at regular intervals.
 The funds you decide to invest are in your control.
 Usually, this is for when you are trying to build a large pool of funds for emergencies, children’s education, a house, etc. You needn’t worry too much about market conditions.
 This also allows you to benefit from Cost Averaging.
 This refers to building your portfolio over time and easing short-term market pressure on your wealth.
 This is particularly useful for new investors with small funds to spare.

 Lump Sum: You invest your money in one go.
 This strategy is likely to yield greater returns.
 However, timing in the market can be an important factor affecting these returns.
 If you have the risk appetite and funds, this option can be an excellent opportunity to create wealth.

 Saving is undoubtedly good financial practice, but few people know how to save effectively.
 Make sure you have these in place: